BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• Employment increased in the Food and Beverage and Recreation and Entertainment sectors but decreased in the Accommodation and Transportation and Travel sectors from May 2024 to June 2024.
+- Employment increased in the Accommodation and Food and Beverage sectors but decreased in the Recreation and Entertainment and Transportation and Travel sectors from October 2024 to November 2024.

-• Among all Tourism and Hospitality sectors, Recreation and Entertainment and Transportation and travel sectors have surpassed pre-COVID levels (June 2019) in terms of employment.
-While the Accommodation sector remains below pre-COVID levels and the Food and Beverage sector is roughly equal to pre-COVID levels.
+- Among all Tourism and Hospitality sectors, the Food and Beverage and Recreation and Entertainment sectors have passed pre-COVID levels (November 2019) in terms of employment.
+While the Accommodation and Transportation and Travel sectors are below pre-COVID levels.

 Chart 3 displays the same employment information but for each of the Tourism and Hospitality sectors and economic development regions in BC since 2019.
 For each region and year, users can select data for multiple sectors at the right-hand side of the chart.
 Users may also compare employment data across regions for any selected sector and year.
 This option is available by clicking the Invert Options button at the bottom right of the chart window.